iranzo/iranzo.github.io/content/2018-10-16-osp-upstream-contribution.markdown

 category: blog
 description:
 ---
-# Contributing to OSP upstream a.k.a.
-Peer Review

 ## Introduction
 In the article "[Contributing to OpenStack]({filename}2016-07-21-contributing-to-openstack.markdown)" we did cover on how to prepare accounts and prepare your changes for submission upstream (and even how to find `low hanging fruits` to start contributing).